Torkiliuz/dc_uploader/README.md

 By default, the program assumes that the data to be uploaded already exists in DATADIR.
 See optional arguments if you wish to modify this behavior.

 #### Optional arguments:
+-h, --help: Prints help

-Primarily used when user is using discrete directories.
+Following arguments are primarily used when user is using discrete directories.

 -l, --link: Hardlinks provided directory to DATADIR.
 If hardlink fails, fallsback to symlink.